mouuff/trendview/README.md

 You can easily set up and run this project entirely locally.

-You can also explore a live demo of TrendView hosted temporarily at: [TrendView Demo](http://79.160.3.137/).

 ## Example Results

 Below is an example of the calculated confidence in Bitcoin based on recent news.
 The confidence score ranges from 0 to 100, with higher scores indicating a stronger positive outlook for investing in Bitcoin.